Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

-\textbf{Forward vs backward} motion comparison is likely the easiest for humans to understand, requiring a simple understanding of the geometry and dynamics of one's surroundings: are elements in view getting closer or further?
-With this test, we explore the models' geometric reasoning.
-Similar to other ego-motion experiments, we generated data involving higher and lower constant speeds of movement.
-An example of frames in the same scene for both types of motion is given in Figure~\ref{fig:ego-motion-frames}; here, note the distance of the arrow road marking relative to the camera in the frames.
-In the forward case, the arrow appears to be getting closer but in the backward case, the arrow appears to be getting farther away.
-As such, to a human eye, the direction of movement is clear.
+\textbf{Forward vs. backward} motion comparison is intuitive for humans, relying on basic geometric and dynamic understanding (e.g., are static objects getting closer or farther such as the road markings in Fig.~\ref{fig:ego-motion-frames}?).
+This test examines models' geometric reasoning, using simulated data at varying constant speeds, similar to other ego-motion experiments.
+We evaluate the models' understanding in this case.
 Table \ref{tab:accuracy} shows the results here were once again roughly 50\% for all models.
-However, there is an extreme underlying bias in the responses of the models.
-We further analyze the performance in Table \ref{tab:forwardbackward}.
+However, there is an extreme underlying bias in the model responses.
+We further analyze the performance in Table~\ref{tab:forwardbackward}.
 This table showcases the percentage of responses from the models that were either \textit{forward} or \textit{backward} regardless of the ground truth.
-Despite the differences shown in Figure \ref{fig:ego-motion-frames}, for the scene shown, and all other scenes, GPT-4V, alongside most other models, always reported that the ego vehicle is progressing forward and Claude3 has a strong bias towards reporting forward.
+Despite the differences in the scenes, GPT-4V (both the March 2024 snapshot and the Legacy model as of Sep.
+2024), alongside most other models, \textbf{always reported that the ego vehicle is progressing forward}, with both Claude3 and GPT-4o having a strong bias to reporting forward.
 The bias here is at a level where it overwhelms the evidence and the model responds that if a car is on the road, it must be driving forward as technically, that is what the car should be doing.
 As such, using the capabilities of \METHOD, we further probe to understand the source of the model failure.
 Intending to try to get a \textit{backward} response from GPT-4V, we placed a notable object, a barrier, in the scene as the ego car drives back from it.
-In the three frames of this sequence shown in Figure \ref{fig:special-back-frames}, the barrier is getting further and further from the camera.
+In the three frames of this sequence shown in Fig.~\ref{fig:special-back-frames}, the barrier is getting further and further from the camera.
+Re-running the experiment with this video, we obtain a fascinating result (Fig.~\ref{fig:special-back-frames}).
+As stated, \textbf{the barrier is getting further} from the camera, a trait \textbf{the model is able to identify} as it parses the frames. \textbf{However,} even with this reasoning, \textbf{it predicts the ego vehicle is going forward}.
+The model has the capability of reasoning required to understand the geometry of the world, yet its responses are biased to such a level that it fails to make accurate predictions.